Subway conductor randomly punched in Lower Manhattan

-LOWER MANHATTAN (WABC) -- Police are searching for the suspect who punched a train conductor.
+LOWER MANHATTAN (WABC) -- Police are searching for the suspect who punched a train conductor seemingly at random.

 Police say the conductor had just pulled the train into the station when the suspect punched him and ran away.